jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript): for interactivity on the website
 - [JQuery](https://jquery.com/): as a JavaScript library
 - [Bootstrap v4.6](https://getbootstrap.com/): for responsiveness, additional style and modals
+- [Popper.js](https://getbootstrap.com/docs/4.6/getting-started/introduction/): required by bootstrap for some functionality to work
 - [Fontawesome](https://fontawesome.com/): as an icon library
 - [Google Fonts](https://fonts.google.com/): as a font resource
 - [Balsamiq](https://balsamiq.com/): for creating wireframes